IDEA-XL/RAPM/README.md

   <a href=""> RAPM (Retrieval-Augmented Protein Modeling) </a>
 </h2>

-**Official implementation for the paper "Rethinking Text-based Protein Understanding: Retrieval or LLM?"**
+**Official implementation of the paper "Rethinking Text-based Protein Understanding: Retrieval or LLM?"**

 ### [📖] Abstract:
+---
 In recent years, protein-text models have gained significant attention for their potential in protein generation and understanding.
 Current approaches focus on integrating protein-related knowledge into large language models through continued pretraining and multi-modal alignment, enabling simultaneous comprehension of textual descriptions and protein sequences.
 Through a thorough analysis of existing model architectures and text-based protein understanding benchmarks, **we identify significant data leakage issues present in current benchmarks.** Moreover, **conventional metrics derived from natural language processing fail to accurately assess the model's performance in this domain.** To address these limitations, we reorganize existing datasets and introduce a novel evaluation framework based on biological entities.
 Motivated by our observation, we propose a **retrieval-enhanced method**, which significantly outperforms fine-tuned LLMs for protein-to-text generation and shows accuracy and efficiency in training-free scenarios.

 ![alt text](figs/main_fig.png)

 ### [‼️] Data Leakage in Existing Protein-to-Text Benchmark
+---

-We evaluated four commonly used benchmarks in the field of text-based protein understanding, including the protein comprehension tasks (Function, Description, Domain, and Catalytic) from Mol-Instructions [1], UniProtQA [2], the Swiss-Prot Protein Caption dataset [3], and the ProteinKG25 dataset [4].
+We evaluated four widely used benchmarks for text-based protein understanding: the protein comprehension tasks from Mol-Instructions [1], UniProtQA [2], the Swiss-Prot Protein Caption dataset [3], and the ProteinKG25 dataset [4].

 <p style="font-style: italic; font-size: smaller;">
 [1] Mol-Instructions: A Large-Scale Biomolecular Instruction Dataset for Large Language Models <br>